Seniors are at greater risk for harmful drug interactions

 As an example, we used a list of medications commonly used by older adults to check for possible interactions.

 The results shown in the report warn us about these combinations (see image below):

 - Taking multivitamins with warfarin could be problematic

 - There might be a minor issue with warfarin and the acetaminophen in Norco

-- Norco and alcohol is dangerous and that grapefruit and Norco could increase blood levels of the drug
+- Eating grapefruit and taking Norco at the same time could increase blood levels of the drug

 - Warfarin has several interactions with specific foods and food groups

 IMPORTANT: Never stop, start, or make any changes to medications without a doctor’s authorization.
 Using a drug interaction checker tool isn’t a substitute for discussing your older adult’s medications with their doctor.
 For questions or concerns about medications, vitamins, or supplements, always consult a doctor, nurse, or qualified medical professional before making any changes.